Benders Decomposition for Bi-objective Linear Programs: Benders Decomposition for Bi-objective Linear Optimisation Problems

-We therefore obtain the following Benders reformulation of~\eqref{eq:BLP}, which includes weighted cuts of the form~\eqref{eq:weighted_optimality_cut} with $\lambda\in[0,1]$.
+We therefore obtain the following Benders reformulation of \gls{BLP}~\eqref{eq:BLP}, which includes weighted cuts of the form~\eqref{eq:weighted_optimality_cut} with $\lambda\in[0,1]$.
 As such, the single-objective cuts corresponding to $\lambda=0$ and $\lambda=1$ are included in the set of weighted cuts.
-We denote $\D_p^\lambda$ as the set of extreme points that, along with the set of extreme rays $\D_r$, define the feasible region of the dual formulation of~\eqref{eq:BSub-weighted} for $\lambda\in[0,1]$.